 Kreatecube Shines As Media Partner At Consumer Electronics World Expo 2025, Delhi

-(MENAFN- ForPressRelease) New Delhi, 24th to 26th July 2025: KreateCube, India's leading platform connecting homeowners and businesses with architectural and interior design professionals, proudly participated as a Media Partner at the Consumer Electronics World Expo 24th to 26th July 2025 held in Delhi.
-The event was a remarkable success, drawing an impressive audience and enabling unmatched business networking across the consumer electronics, gadgets, tech, and home appliances sectors.
+New Delhi, July 2025 – KreateCube, India's leading digital platform that connects homeowners and businesses with verified architects and interior designers, proudly participated as a Media Partner at the highly anticipated Consumer Electronics World Expo 2025 held in Delhi.

-This year's edition of the Expo witnessed participation from 100+ exhibitors, 200+ leading brands, and over 1,000 groundbreaking product launches, showcasing the latest in innovation, functionality, and design.
-The event served as a powerhouse of ideas, collaborations, and business opportunities, making it a landmark gathering for industry stakeholders and consumers alike.
+The event marked a significant milestone in the consumer tech and design space, drawing a vibrant audience of industry professionals, innovators, and tech enthusiasts.
+With over 100 exhibitors, 200+ leading brands, and more than 1,000 new product launches, the Expo emerged as a premier destination for showcasing the latest in consumer electronics, smart devices, home automation, and design-centric technology solutions.

-As a media partner, KreateCube played a pivotal role in amplifying the event's outreach, sharing live updates, highlighting key innovations, and connecting design-conscious audiences with futuristic solutions in consumer technology and smart living.
+As an official Media Partner, KreateCube played an essential role in amplifying the event's visibility across digital channels.
+The platform provided live event coverage, highlighted key innovations, and spotlighted trends that merged technology with smart living.
+From next-gen smart home solutions to innovative appliances and sustainable design tools, KreateCube's engagement helped bridge the gap between cutting-edge tech and modern architectural needs.

 About KreateCube